-As of 31 December 2023, Industrie Chimiche Forestali employed 158 people, an increase over the previous year due to the acquisition of Langè and the transfer of its 25 employees to ICF.
-Of these employees, 150 are employed in Italy, divided between the Marcallo Con Casone site and the new Robecchetto con Induno site, and the remaining eight belong to the sales office in Mexico.
-Some 82% of the Italian workforce is male, in line with the type of sector in which ICF operates, while in the Mexican office there are four men and four women.
+At 31 December 2024, Industrie Chimiche Forestali had 153 employees, down compared to the previous year.
+Of these employees, 150 are based in Italy, divided between the Marcallo Con Casone site and the new Robecchetto con Induno site, and the remaining three belong to the sales office in Mexico.
+Some 82% of the Italian workforce is male, in line with the type of sector in which ICF operates, while in the Mexican office there are two men and one woman.